FortiPower/PowerFGT/README.md

 ### Address Group

-You can create a new Address Group `Add-FGTFirewallAddressGroup`, retrieve its information `Get-FGTFirewallAddressGroup`, modify its properties `Set-FGTFirewallAddressGroup`, copy/clone its properties `Copt-FGTFirewallAddressGroup`, Add member to Address Group `Add-FGTFirewallAddressGroupMember` and remove member `Remove-FGTFirewallAddressGroupMember`, or delete it `Remove-FGTFirewallAddressGroup`.
+You can create a new Address Group `Add-FGTFirewallAddressGroup`, retrieve its information `Get-FGTFirewallAddressGroup`, modify its properties `Set-FGTFirewallAddressGroup`, copy/clone its properties `Copy-FGTFirewallAddressGroup`, Add member to Address Group `Add-FGTFirewallAddressGroupMember` and remove member `Remove-FGTFirewallAddressGroupMember`, or delete it `Remove-FGTFirewallAddressGroup`.